Raunaksplanet/My-CyberSecurity-Store/Learn Programming/Learn Powershell/readme.md

 # Learn Powershell Programming
-Welcome to the Learn Rust Programming repository!
+Welcome to the Learn Powershell Programming repository!
 This repository is designed to help you get started with Ruby programming, covering a variety of topics from the basics to more advanced concepts.

 # Table